degree-analytics/mimir/README.md

 ## Installation

+We will publish release artifacts to GitHub once the first stable version ships;
-The package is published from GitHub releases.
-Until the first public release, install it from the repository root:
+until then, install the CLI straight from the repository root:

 ```bash
 pip install -e .